 It’s important to remember that the unified Hajj and Umrah visa is available for Muslims wishing to undertake the religious pilgrimage in the country.
 Those who wish to visit Saudi Arabia for purposes of tourism are now able to apply for an electronic visa through a separate online application.

-The introduction of the Saudi tourist visa in September 2019 marks the first time that foreign visitors are able to visit the Kingdom for leisure purposes, as previous travelers were restricted to visiting the Kingdom for purposes of business or to undertake pilgrimage for Umrah or Hajj.
+The introduction of the Saudi tourist visa in September 2019 marks the first time that foreign visitors are able to visit the kingdom for leisure purposes, as previous travelers were restricted from visiting the kingdom for purposes of business or to undertake pilgrimage for Umrah or Hajj.
 More than 2 million pilgrims made the journey for Umrah and Hajj in 2019 alone, and this is only expected to grow in 2020 alongside the steadily increasing tourist arrivals.